IKE Platform

 Cleanup Goals

-ws:cleanup-draft — list merged feature branches
+ws:cleanup-draft — list finished feature branches

 mvn ws:cleanup-draft # list (default target=main)